Skip to content

 Apple Needs to Find a Better Solution

 In my view, this completely misses the point.
-Why have a bar that spans the entire width of the back of the casing if the camera lens is still not flush within it?
-I understand that it’s challenging to integrate the same 48-megapixel camera as in the other iPhone 17 models into a 6 mm thin casing.
-Samsung also had to integrate a combination of protruding lenses and an island for the 5.8 mm thin Galaxy S25 Edge (which is also used in the Fold devices).
-However, the S25 Edge also has two cameras–the iPhone 17 Air only one.
+Why have a bar that spans the entire width of the back casing if the camera lens still isn’t flush within it?
+I understand it’s challenging to integrate the same 48-megapixel camera as in the other iPhone 17 models into a 6 mm thin casing.
+Samsung also had to incorporate a combination of protruding lenses and an island for the 5.8 mm thin Galaxy S25 Edge (which is also used in the Fold devices).
+However, the S25 Edge also has two cameras–the iPhone 17 Air only has one.

 So far, the iPhone had a subtle solution to integrate powerful camera hardware–not perfect, but at least not too obtrusive.
 I can’t say the same for the camera in the iPhone 17 Air.
 While I don’t fundamentally consider the new design with a camera bar to be flawed, Apple needs to find a way to integrate the camera so that it doesn’t protrude even further from the bar than the bar itself already stands out from the casing.
 Considering the insane $30 billion the company spent on research and development in 2024 alone (source: Statista), the current design seems almost laughable to me.